mroth/bump/README.md

 ## TODOs

-- Check for `GITHUB_TOKEN` environment variable and use it if it exists, allowing for retrieving info on private repositories. (written, should work, but not tested yet.)
 - Verify if need a no-emoji option for Linux users?
-- Automatic changelog generation (in progress)
 - Possibly add support for semver pre-release increments?
 Maybe standardize node style via examples on https://github.com/rtsao/npm-publish-prerelease